 The most common mistake made by web tie administrators who are new to web hosting in general or new to transferring their websites between servers is that they almost immediately contact their old host to inform them of their decision to move their services to a new company’s servers.

 While it’s certainly a good idea to inform the old web host in a timely manner about future changes, doing so before the transition has been expertly executed can result in not just downtime, but a complete loss of files and database information from the moment a cancellation is requested.

 Hold that call

 Web hosting companies generally cancel a plan almost immediately – as in as soon as the customer’s call has ended – without waiting for the expiry of the current month’s service or subscription fee.
 This is seen as serving the consumer’s best interest, as they get an immediate and prorated refund of any remaining fees.

 However, it also means that the company will virtually trash every shred of information that has been uploaded to the server during their time with the company.
 There will be no opportunity, in many cases, to retrieve these files and move them to the new web hosting company’s server or shared hosting plan in time.

 That’s the kind of downtime that is extremely hard to recover from, as it potentially means a loss of all content and subscriber data, as well as commercial losses and customer payment details for some websites.

 Once a new hosting plan has been secured, transfer all files before canceling the existing hosting plan held by the old company.
 It might be a good idea to allow the website to run on the new company’s servers for a few days just to ensure that nothing was overlooked during the move.

-When everything has been verified as properly transitioned, only then should the old hosting plan be cancelled.
+When everything has been verified as properly transitioned, only then should the old hosting plan be canceled.

 Login to cPanel and obtain compressed backups of website files and database information.